zhhongzhi/sat/README.md

 # sat
-The accompanying code for "Table Fact Verification with Structure-Aware Transformer" ,(short paper on EMNLP 2020).
+The accompanying code for "Table Fact Verification with Structure-Aware Transformer" (EMNLP 2020).